-Kennels shall be located at least 200 feet from the nearest dwelling on a separate lot.
+Commercial Kennels shall be located at least 200 feet from the nearest dwelling on a separate lot.
 No outdoor run area shall be located within 50 feet of any lot line.
-Facilities shall be designed and constructed in a manner that eliminates nuisance of noise or odor to persons occupying or patronizing adjacent buildings.
+Facilities shall be constructed and operated in a manner that alleviates detrimental effects on persons occupying or patronizing adjacent buildings.